Sesto San Giovanni

-Sesto San Giovanni (/it/; Sest San Giovann, /lmo/), locally referred to as just Sesto (Sest), is a comune (municipality) in the Metropolitan City of Milan, in the Italian region of Lombardy.
+Sesto San Giovanni (/it/; Sest San Giovann, /lmo/), locally referred to as just Sesto (Sest), is a city and comune (municipality) in the Metropolitan City of Milan in the region of Lombardy in Italy.
+It has 78,850 inhabitants.

 It was awarded with the honorary title of città (city) by decree of 10 April 1954, signed by President Luigi Einaudi.

 History

 An unimportant agglomerate of buildings until the 19th century, Sesto San Giovanni grew during the end of the 19th century and in the early 20th century, becoming the site of several industries, including companies such as Falck, Campari, Magneti Marelli and Breda.
-In that period the population increased rapidly, from 5,000 inhabitants in 1880 to 14,000 in 1911.
+In that period, the population increased rapidly, from 5,000 inhabitants in 1880 to 14,000 in 1911.

+In March 1943 workers at the Falck steelworks joined the strike wave spreading from Turin, having been alerted by lorry drivers arriving from Piedmont the day before the planned stoppage.

 After World War II, Sesto became populated by many migrants from other parts of Italy, leading to an increased population of 95,000 inhabitants in 1981.
 Sesto used to be referred to as the "Stalingrad of Italy", due to the strong historical presence of the Italian Communist Party and to its resistance to fascism in World War Two.

 Sesto San Giovanni received the honorary title of city by presidential decree on 10 April 1954.

 Because of its diverse and growing industries, Sesto has drawn many immigrants.
 Census statistics from 2016 state that 17% of the population is composed of immigrants.

 In the 1990s, Sesto San Giovanni suffered an economic crisis, and most of the larger companies in the town closed their premises.
 The town partially succeeded in converting its economy from steel production to service industries.
 Several large companies opened offices in Sesto, such as ABB Group, Wind, Impregilo and Oracle Corporation.

 On 23 December 2016, Anis Amri, perpetrator of Berlin truck attack was shot fleeing in the city by the police.

 Sesto San Giovanni was previously a left-wing working-class city, in contrast to Milan, which was a more right-leaning (DC, FI, Lega) business city.
 From 1946 to 2017, all city mayors came from left-wing parties.
 However, in 2017, it broke the tradition and elected Roberto di Stefano of Lega as mayor, whilst Milan has swung more left-wing in the same timeframe.

+Demographics

+As of 2026, the population is 78,850, of which 48.5% are male, and 51.5% are female.
+Minors make up 14.0% of the population, and seniors make up 25.5%.

+Immigration

+As of 2025, immigrants make up 18.9% of the population.
+The 5 largest foreign countries of birth are Egypt, Peru, the Philippines, Romania, and China.